joshbegley/nyt-latest/README.md

 **Two Americans took medals in the freestyle skiing halfpipe.**\
-`David Wise earned the silver and Alex Ferreira the bronze.`\
+`David Wise earned the silver and Alex Ferreira the bronze.
+Nico Porteous of New Zealand won gold.`\
 https://nytimes.com/2022/02/18/sports/olympics/david-wise-alex-ferreira-skiing-halfpipe.html?searchResultPosition=1

 **‘Botheration!’**\